Kirkland Cuts in Gravy Dog Food receives the Advisor’s top rating of 5 stars.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-And lastly, this food also contains one chelated mineral, minerals that have been chemically attached to protein.
-This makes them easier to absorb.
+And lastly, this food also contains one chelated mineral, a mineral that has been chemically attached to protein.
+This makes it easier to absorb.
 Chelated minerals are usually found in better dog foods.

 The Bottom Line

-Judging by its ingredients alone, Kirkland Cuts in Gravy looks to be an above-average canned dog food.
+Judging by its ingredients alone, Kirkland Cuts in Gravy Dog Food looks to be an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.